 It was fair enough.
 As well as looking after her husband, mother-in-law and six children she also worked as a dinnerlady at St. Clare's Primary School - that mattress was never going to get a mention...

-I lived in Portugal with my wife, Lorna, our four dogs and Charlie the cat for four years, before we all returned to the UK this year.
+I lived in Portugal with my wife Lorna, our four dogs and Charlie the cat for four years, before we all returned to the UK in 2011.
 The phrase "living the dream" was used a lot throughout my football career...
 I really believe that I am doing that now.
 Sincere thanks to everybody who helped me along the way - I couldn't have got here without you.